basil08/basil08.github.io/content/bookshelf.md

 ## Currently Reading

-1. Children of Dune (Dune #3)
+1. In The Service of the Republic
-2. Understanding Power
+2. Harry Potter and the Methods of Rationality
-3. In The Service of the Republic
+3. Snow Crash

 ## 2024